 Air Fryer Crab Cakes

-- 1 pound lump crab meat (fresh or refrigerated-pasteurized, drained and picked over for shells/cartilage)
+- 1 pound lump crab meat (fresh or refrigerated-pasteurized, drained well and picked through for shells/cartilage)*

 - 1 large egg